It’s not merely what you say that matters; it’s the way you say it. (We’re sure there’s a Shakespeare quote about that somewhere.)

 It’s vital to ensure that the language you use makes the customer feel consistently seen and heard: this associates your brand with positive experiences and support.

 To better understand customer’s pain points, try asking for feedback, performing regular keyword research, and analysing the oppo’s online reviews: you then can recognise and articulate your findings within targeted ads, blog posts, and email marketing workflows.

 ‘Few items left’… you know the feeling you get when that message appears alongside something you’re interested in.
 Urgency!
 Desire!
 FOMO!
 You’re experiencing a psychological principle known as Scarcity.

 In basic terms, the more limited the availability of a service, experience or product seems, the more our perceptions of its value are skewed in its favour.

 Don’t be too modest.

 If stocks are selling fast or your services are in high demand, why not tell people?

-By informing your audience that the window is rapidly closing, you instil a sense of urgency and encourage purchasing.
+By informing your audience that the window is rapidly closing, you can use language psychology to instil a sense of urgency and encourage purchasing.

-From promotions to online product listings, try coupling quantitive language – ‘selling fast’, ‘two days left’ – with a compelling call to action that clearly details the next step your customers should take.
+From promotions to online product listings, try coupling quantitive descriptions – ‘selling fast’, ‘two days left’ – with a compelling call to action that clearly details the next step your customers should take.